umsystem-libraries/library-reporting/metadb/collection_management/README.md

 - JOINs instance, holdings, locations, item, item_note, and contributors tables to assemble human-readable (resolving IDs to names, details, etc.) output.
 - Originally developed to support identification of potential duplicates at UM Depository (specifically outputs chronology/enumeration/volume and contributors), but could be useful or have fields added for a variety of scenarios.

+## ItemListByStatCode.sql
+- Returns a list of items for a specific statistical code.
+- **You need to replace VALUE with a valid statistical code in the WHERE clause.**

 ## ItemCountByCampus
 - Developed to support ARL/ACRL statistics.
 Filtering on campus name and location, as well as a variety of properties of item/instance/holding type and formats.
 - Contains multiple blocks for different needs in identifying monographs, serials, and media.
 Comment in and out the necessary 'where' blocks.